CaseNet MO

 Mobile Access

-Case.Net MO can be accessed through a mobile browser.
+Case.Net system can be accessed through a mobile browser.
 There is no need to rely on unofficial third-party apps to view public case information.
-Users can open the official website on a phone browser and use the same public portal search options available on desktop.

-Simply open the official Missouri Courts website on your phone browser and use the same public search options discussed above.
-Use only the official Missouri Courts domain for access.
+Users can open the official website (Courts.mo.gov/casenet/welcome.do) on a phone browser and use the same public portal search options available on desktop.

 What If My CaseNet Account Gets Locked?